LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 - **Fallback**: The fallback dialog is triggered when the bot doesn't recognize the consumer's message.
 For more on this, see [here](conversation-builder-dialogs-fallback-dialogs.html).
 - **Disambiguation**: The disambiguation dialog is triggered when the bot recognizes the consumer's input, but it can match it to multiple intents.
 As a result, clarification from the consumer is needed.
 For more on this, see [here](conversation-builder-dialogs-disambiguation-dialogs.html).
 - **Auto Escalation**: This type of dialog frees the consumer from being stuck within a question, which happens when the bot repeatedly doesn’t recognize the consumer’s input.
 The dialog is triggered automatically after a configurable threshold of failures is reached; it gives the consumer the option to be transferred.
 For more on this, see [here](conversation-builder-dialogs-auto-escalation-dialogs.html).
+* **Survey**: Survey dialogs can only be created in survey bots.
+Use a survey dialog to define a survey.
+For more on this, see [here](conversation-builder-bots-survey-bots.html).

 ### Context switching